-He or she believes “I am lovable when I am good”.
-This child behaves like a good little adult, neat and tidy, is never a bother.
-As an adult, this person shows up as the “good friend/partner/parent/employee”.
+He or she believes, “I am lovable when I am good.”
+This child behaves like a good little adult, neat and tidy, and is never a bother.
+As an adult, this person shows up as a “good friend/partner/parent/employee.”
 Having a free choice to be “good” is one thing.
-Feeling you need outside approval and you always have to behave in a way which is deemed as “good” by others is extremely limiting.
+Feeling you need outside approval and always having to behave in a way deemed “good” by others is limiting.

 THE HELPING CHILD

 The helping child believes they will be loved when they are a little nurse, angel or therapist.
 This child might grow up to be an adult who always feels the need to help others but never be helped.
-He or she might have a hard time receiving and might end up with partners and friends who constantly need to be rescued or helped.
+He or she might have difficulty receiving and end up with partners and friends who constantly need to be rescued or helped.

-Life for the star child is all about winning the “Oscar” for being outstanding, for being the best.
-Excellence is a virtue to strive for but the star child feels he or she is only lovable when they are the best version of themselves in any given moment and not for being the authentic self.
+Life for the star child is about winning the “Oscar” for being outstanding and the best.
+Excellence is a virtue to strive for, but the star child feels he or she is only lovable when they are the best version of themselves in any given moment and not for being authentic.
 As adults, star children feel they have to be the model partner, best parent, or most outstanding in their career.

 THE HAPPY CHILD

 The happy child is convinced they are more lovable when they are happy.
-He or she is always cheerful and positive, always “A-OK”, never angry, never sad, never worried.
-As an adult, the happy child is still worried that her emotions—other than happiness—will drive others away.
+He or she is always cheerful and positive, always “A-OK,” never angry, never sad, and never worried.
+As an adult, the happy child still worries that her emotions—other than happiness—will drive others away.

 THE MELANCHOLY CHILD

 This child is exactly the opposite of the happy child.
 He or she believes they are loved more when they are unhappy.
-Melancholy, crying, and withdrawing gets him or her the attention we all need.
+Melancholy, crying and withdrawal get him or her the attention we all need.
 As an adult, the melancholic person is still afraid to be happy, fearing they won’t get any attention.

 THE INDEPENDENT CHILD

 The independent child puts on an act of strength and bravery.
-He or she believes “If I am independent, I don’t need anybody else and cannot be hurt or disappointed”.
+He or she believes, “If I am independent, I don’t need anybody else and cannot be hurt or disappointed.”
 Being fiercely independent as an adult prevents us from true intimacy and closeness.
-Only if we open up to the fact that we all depend on others, can we experience letting ourselves be loved and cared for.
+Only if we open up to the fact that we depend on others can we experience letting ourselves be loved and cared for.

 THE REBEL CHILD

-The rebel or difficult child believes they are unlovable anyways and cannot win.
+The rebel or difficult child believes they are unlovable and cannot win.
 They are a typical example that negative attention still feels better than no attention.
 At least we don’t feel invisible.
 That attitude causes life-long problems in all areas.
-In relationships, the rebel attracts drama, fights, tragedy as that is how they see themselves.
+In relationships, the rebel might attract drama, fights, and tragedy, as that is how they see themselves.

-The rebel might in some cases become the black sheep of the family who carries everybody’s shadow.
+The rebel might sometimes become the black sheep of the family who carries everybody’s shadow.

 THE GENIUS CHILD

 Being competent and brilliant at something is the genius child’s way to love and attention.
-Similar to the star child, only the highest achievement, often of academic nature, will do.
-The genius believes they are loved for their brilliance not for who they truly are.
+Like the star child, only the highest achievement, often of academic nature, will do.
+The genius believes they are loved for their brilliance, not for who they truly are.

 THE PEACEFUL CHILD

-This child does whatever he or she can to keep the peace and to not rock the boat.
-Striving for harmony and oneness in relationships is great but the peaceful child will grow up to be an adult who leaves their own needs completely out of the equation just to preserve a resemblance of union.
+This child does whatever he or she can to keep the peace and not rock the boat.
+Striving for harmony and oneness in relationships is great, but the peaceful child will grow up to be an adult who leaves their needs completely out of the equation just to preserve a resemblance of a union.